CupOfTea696/EasyCFG/README.md

 ### Easily add configuration data to your Eloquent Models or Application in Laravel 5!
 <!-- header end -->

 EasyCFG is a Configuration Manager for Laravel 5.
-It provides an easy way to save Configuration or other Metadata.
+It provides an easy way to save Configuration and other Metadata.

 With EasyCfg, saving data related to other things, wether it is on your Application, a Class or an Object, because a simple task.
 Some use cases are User Settings and dynamic Application Configuration (e.g. in an Admin Panel), but of course you can use this howevver you like.